Welcome to the Beautiful Interior Valleys of BC

 SAWP - Seasonal Agricultural Workers Program — BCAC - British Columbia Agricultural Council

 How is cost determined?

 NEVER LET COST be a factor in deciding whether or not to have a home inspection or in the selection of your home inspector.
 The lowest-priced inspection is not necessarily a bargain.
 Use the inspector’s qualifications, including experience, training, and professional affiliations as a guide.
 The inspection fee for a typical one-family house varies little geographically and may vary depending on a number of factors such as the size of the house and its age.
 This is one case where YOU COULD GET WHAT YOU PAY FOR … and lose!

 What does a home inspection include?

 The standard home inspector’s report will cover the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement and structural components.
+Not appliances!

 Why do I need a home inspection?